In 2025, the clocks will go forward on March 30 at 1 a.m. and back on October 26.

 Changing Big Ben

-- On the weekend we change the time, it takes five hours to change the clocks on Elizabeth Tower ('Big Ben'), during which big ben itself does not chime, meaning it is silent between 9 pm and 2 am.
+- When the clocks change, it takes five hours to adjust Elizabeth Tower ('Big Ben'), during which it remains silent from 9 pm to 2 am.

-- As well as correcting the time on 'Big Ben' the team of mechanics is also responsible for changing the time on over 2000 clocks in The Houses of Parliament.
+- This team is also responsible for changing the time on over 2,000 clocks in the Houses of Parliament.

 Double check!